 Stronger backlinks and better bounce rates means higher rankings in Google Search.
 Before responsive design, when it came to SEO, one of the biggest challenges posed by having a separate mobile site is you needed to build the authority of your site from scratch.
 Likewise, having a separate mobile site means you didn’t rank very high in search engines.
 Responsive design allows you to focus on your SEO for one site and direct your links to a single domain.

 Contact us today and turn your ideas into a more elevated and profitable business with the power of SEO, SEM and SMM.
-At Minx Digital, we can get you the traffic you need to help your business grow and thrive.
+At Lx2 Agency, we can get you the traffic you need to help your business grow and thrive.